-As the first Centre of Arts to focus on the link between artistic creation and nature, Domaine de Chaumont-sur-Loire is once more inviting visual artists and photographers to come and capture the spirit of the estate in 2013.
+As the first Centre for Arts to focus on the link between artistic creation and nature, the Domain of Chaumont-sur-Loire is once more inviting visual artists and photographers to come and capture the spirit of the estate in 2013.

 Designed specifically for the areas chosen by the artists, these sensitive works communicate intimately with the trees, stones and visitors’ imaginations.